 STOP!!!!!!
 That’s MY term!!
 I used that term!
 That is what I was trying to create in MY life!

 He mirrored my therapeutic process in his first therapy session to get out of therapy!
-What kind of person does that?!
+That was the moment when I knew something was wrong.

 I kept this behavior in mind as I proceeded, and this weekend’s antics with my daughter settled it for me.

-Between his mirroring, chameleon-like behavior, grandiosity, entitlement, apparent lack of a solid sense of self as well as his belief that others do not have a sense of self that requires fencing in (boundaries), protecting, and respecting, displays of rage and violence, and consistent need to be the victim in our relationship when he was actually participating in victimization, and his reported self-loathing, I am going to go with my initial assessment of borderline personality disorder with narcissistic tendencies.
+Between his mirroring, chameleon-like behavior, grandiosity, entitlement, apparent lack of a solid sense of self as well as his belief that others do not have a sense of self that requires fencing in (boundaries), protecting, and respecting, displays of rage and violence, and consistent need to be the victim in our relationship when he was actually participating in victimization, and his reported self-loathing, I finally understand that he is likely experiencing identity disturbance among other things.

 Mirroring behaviors are not discussed enough in the context of personality disorders particularly if you are in a relationship with someone who is engaging in them.
 You may feel “creeped out” by them, and that’s legitimate.
 It is a bit alarming.
 Why is this even a thing?
 I found a very brave blog post written by a woman with borderline personality disorder who explains why she engages in mirroring behaviors: